Deadline: Jan 31, 2018

 We will be running several programs in the summer of 2019, and are still in discussions to finalize the locations.
 As of now, the confirmed locations are:

-– Warwick-London in the UK (run by University of Warwick and Alan Turing Institute)
+– Warwick-London (run by University of Warwick and Alan Turing Institute)

 We’d rather you give us a few project ideas than one detailed, specific, project proposal.
 We can then work with you to better understand the potential projects to select the one that best fits the fellowship.